aravind-alpha/GitSpace/README.md

 `Visualize your GitHub Profile`

-A Web application to 🔎 visualize GitHub profiles📊 with simple Authentication 🔐 using `react-auth0`
+A Web application to 🔎 visualize GitHub profiles 📊 with simple Authentication 🔐 using `react-auth0`

 ## 🧪🗃 Tech Stack